Sparse Approximate Inference for Spatio-Temporal Point Process Models: Introduction

+The method naturally allows for a compromise between computation speed and accuracy.
+To show this we introduce a class of constraints that result in Gaussian messages having precision structures that are increasingly representative: (i) diagonal (factored messages), (ii) spanning tree (iii) chordal and finally (iv) fully connected (full messages).
+The latter case (iv) corresponds to the filtering-smoothing type algorithm that uses expectation propagation to cater for the non-Gaussian parts of the model.
+Comparisons in simulated case studies show that the proposed algorithms scale well with state dimension and, depending on the complexity of the messages, we can carry out approximate inference on thousands of state variables and hundreds of time-steps with reasonable time and memory requirements.

 The text is structured as follows.
-In Section~\ref{SecModel} we introduce log-Gaussian Cox processes and present the discretisation and approximation steps that simplify this model to a dynamic latent Gaussian model with non-Gaussian pseudo-observation terms.
-In Section~\ref{SecInf} we derive a class of dynamic message passing algorithms that exploit the sparsity resulting from the discretisation.
-In Section~\ref{SecExp} we discuss the performance of these algorithms and apply them to the WikiLeaks Afghan War Diary, a data set containing tens of thousands of events from the Afghan war.
-Due to the high resolution provided by the model, we can capture micro-dynamic effects and show that these identify sources and targets of conflict diffusion.
+In Section~\ref{SecModel} we introduce log-Gaussian Cox processes and present the discretisation and numerical approximation steps that simplify this model to a dynamic latent Gaussian model with non-Gaussian likelihood terms.
+In Section~\ref{SecInf} we describe the variational inference framework applied to this problem, and derive a class of dynamic message-passing algorithms that exploit the sparsity resulting from the discretisation.
+In Section~\ref{SecExp} we carry out extensive simulation studies, discuss the performance of these algorithms and use them to extract the micro-dynamics of conflict events in the Afghan war \citep{AZM2012b}.
+Section \ref{SecConc} concludes the work.